slamora/brackets-wiki/Brackets-Extensions.md

 * (See also [Prefixr](https://github.com/davidderaedt/prefixr-extension) above).

 **Documentation**
-* [MDNLookup](https://github.com/pamelafox/brackets-MDNLookup-extension): Includes a way of creating an extensions toolbar and adding buttons to the toolbar with callbacks.
-Requires a slight change to the core.
 * [CanIUse](https://github.com/cfjedimaster/brackets-caniuse): An inline viewer of CanIUse.com support data.
 * [Display Shortcuts](https://github.com/redmunds/brackets-display-shortcuts): Display Shortcuts defined to Brackets.